petevdp/share_notes/notes.md

 - Define a service that gives us a ydoc instance for the application's room DONE

 - load data from a gist DONE
+- load data from a gist on room creation from the client DONE
+- save back to gist
+- generalize query to work with non-user-owned gists
 - create new gist with room data
-- save back to gist

-- multiple editors per room ???
+- multiple editors per room
+  - prove provider swap can be done cleanly DONE
+  - get good event listener for room additions/changes DONE

 ## later

 - form/input validation

+# how to swap bindings